bglarkin/tallgrass_restoration_legacies/microbial_guild_taxonomy.md

 do appear somewhat intermediate. *Mortierellales* appear less in remnants than corn or former corn fields.

-*Agarics* generally decrease over time and *Geminibasidiales* increase.
+*Agarics* generally decrease over time and *Geoglossales* increase.

 Soil saprotrophs remain an interesting guild.